DiamondLightSource/fa-archiver-py3/docs/fa-archiver.rst

 -G
     Use gigabit ethernet (Libera grouping) as data source.

+-S port
+    If Libera Grouping is enabled with `-G` the default port is 2048.
+This option can be used to specify an alternative port.

 -N
     Run with data source disabled.
 The archiver will run in read-only mode and no subscription data will be available.